hyperledger/fabric/docs/source/index.rst

 open source architecture; Hyperledger Fabric is your starting point.

-It's recommended for first-time users to begin by going through the :doc:`getting_started` section in order to gain familiarity with the Fabric components and the basic transaction flow.
+It's recommended for first-time users to begin by going through the :doc:`getting_started` section in order to gain familiarity with the Hyperledger Fabric components and the basic transaction flow.
 Once comfortable, continue exploring the library for demos, technical specifications, APIs, etc.

-Before diving in, watch how Fabric is `Building a Blockchain for Business
+Before diving in, watch how Hyperledger Fabric is `Building a Blockchain for Business
 <https://www.youtube.com/watch?v=EKa5Gh9whgU>`__ .